It is fairly common for movies to become television series and vice versa in

 laments having an infant prone to awakening at 6 am or two young women window

 shopping during their lunch break.
-One element of movies that has been
+One element of movies that were overlooked

-overlooked with the advent of color photography is how expressive black and
+with the advent of color photography is how dramatic black and white film can

-white film can be.
-The shadows lengthen as the day proceeds, the street lamps
+be.
+The shadows lengthen as the day proceeds, the street lamps illuminate the

-illuminate the streets and people go about their lives unaware that a murder
+streets, and people go about their lives unaware that a murder took place a

-took place a matter of blocks away.
-The best copy of this film is the Criterion
+matter of blocks away.
+The best copy of this film is the Criterion Collection

-Collection edition.
-As always the go to great length to preserve the integrity
+edition.
+As always the go to great length to preserve the integrity of the film